stefandrissen/sam-coupe-technical-manual/techmanual.md

 ##### File Type

-Each file type in the SAMOOS is allocated a numeric identifier:
+Each file type in the SAMDOS is allocated a numeric identifier:

 |    |                   |         |
 | -: | ----------------- |-------- |